 There are two types of people who call themselves Christian but do not produce the fruits of righteousness.
 One is the false Christian, the one who acts like a believer on the outside but on the inside they are of the devil – having the devil’s nature rule them.
 Examples of these are the false prophets and false teachers we are warned about in the New Testament.

 These backslidden Christians may have walked strong with God in the past.
-They may have even been filled with the Holy Spirit and spoke in tongues or operated in the other Gifts of the Spirit.
-They may go to church regularly and talk about God all the time.
-They may seem to worship God with passion.
+They may have even been filled with the Holy Spirit and spoke in tongues or operated in the other Gifts of the Spirit in the past.
+They may have gone to church regularly and talked about God all the time.
+They worshipped God with passion in the past.
 They know the Bible and love to do morally upright things.
-They would consider themselves good people.
-To other Christians they would appear to be someone who is a believer.
-But they are not.
+They would likely consider themselves good people.
 In their heart they are rebellious because they want to live life on their terms, not Jesus’.